awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 We recommend the following process when upgrading an Amazon RDS PostgreSQL DB instance:

 1. **Have a version\-compatible parameter group ready** – If you are using a custom parameter group, you have two options\.
 You can specify a default parameter group for the new DB engine version\.
 Or you can create your own custom parameter group for the new DB engine version\.
-For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)
+For more information, see [Working with parameter groups](USER_WorkingWithParamGroups.md)

 1. **Check for unsupported DB instance classes** – Check that your database's instance class is compatible with the PostgreSQL version you are upgrading to\.
 For more information, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Support)\.